 And when they do finally get Thanos pinned down and are trying to remove the Gauntlet, why didn’t anyone think to cut off his arm?
 I mean … problem kind of solved?
 Or when Mantis had him all subdued, why wouldn’t you just go for the kill shot?
 Aren’t the Guardians supposed to be like mercenaries?
 But that, of course, wouldn’t set us up for the next movie, and also the next phase of the Marvel Comic Universe.

 I was a bit worried about how they were going to pull off bringing everyone together.
-I thought that it was the perfect amount of witty banter that we are used to–that soft cushion of comedy that makes you feel like everything is going to be alright.
+It was the perfect amount of witty banter that we are used to–that soft cushion of comedy that makes you feel like everything is going to be alright.
 But you don’t really get a chance to actually feel that comfortable because crap is happening everywhere.

 I felt that throwing Star Lord and Thor together was absolutely hilarious.
 Same goes for the power struggle that happens between the two egocentric personalities of Tony Stark and Dr. Strange.
 The one thing that I have always appreciated about the way that Marvel writes their characters, is that they are written so honestly.
 I know that sounds silly but if you look at the human characters, they show their human moments, that’s where so much of our favorite humorous moments come in.
 Same goes for the alien characters, look at The Guardians for example.
 They feel, to me, like they could just be average Joe’s hanging out at a intergalactic barbeque with you.
 That’s what makes us grow to love them.
 They aren’t written to be these untouchable superheroes that some other franchises try to make.
 They inspire greatness because of the somewhat humble beginnings of so many.